schibsted/dbfs-spark-cache/README.md

 - **Storage Layer**: DBFS and S3
 - **File Formats**: Parquet, JSON

 Note that serverless performance when writing to DBFS is currently abysmal and can only be used for limited testing on small datasets.
+You can use file `serverless_env.yml` to automatically install the library on a serverless cluster.

 #### What is "Total compute complexity" anyway?